-Both the custom content model and the Alfresco content model is defined by the Alfresco Data Dictionary Schema, which is the same as the Meta Model.
+Both the custom content model and the Alfresco Content Services content model is defined by the Data Dictionary Schema, which is the same as the Meta Model.

 Content models, types, aspects, and properties are similar to object-oriented concepts in programming.
 If you are familiar with object-oriented modelling, then the concepts of content modelling should feel familiar.

-Important: From version 5.1 of Alfresco it is possible to create custom content models from the Alfresco Share UI without the need to use XML.
+Important: It is possible to create custom content models from the Alfresco Share UI without the need to use XML.
 These models can then be exported as XML and included in a build project.
-See the Model Manager in Share Admin Tools documentation for further information.
+See the Content modeling with Model Manager for further information.

-Now that we have introduced you to Alfresco content models you are probably eager to implement one, for detailed instructions on how to do that see the define and deploy section.
+For detailed instructions on how to implement content models, see the define and deploy section.
 When you have defined and deployed a content model you would want to be able to work with it from the Share UI, see the configure UI section for more information around this.